mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 ![Mean Shift: Weighted Mean, Kernel](./pics/mean_shift_weighted_mean.jpg)

+Note: the window is depicted as a square in the slides; I understand the shape depends on the underlying data structure used to access the neighboring points.
+For instance, it could be rather a circle/sphere/hypersphre.

 #### Discussion

 Strengths:

 - Model-free: no assumption on number or shape of clusters.
-- Only one parameter: window size or bandwidth.
+- Only one parameter: **window size or bandwidth; it is modeled as the standard deviation.**
 - Robust to outliers: outliers have their own clusters.

 Weaknesses: